fauxtix/DaisyPets/README.md

 # Daisy Pets 🐶🐱

 This project contains a .net application built using .Net 7 using C#.
-It comprises a web api and a desktop application (windows forms), that allows you to manage pets using a SQLite database.
+It comprises a web api and a desktop application (windows forms), that allows someone to manage their pets, using a SQLite database.

+I used windows forms to create a quick prototype, but I intend to test the Api, creating frontends in React and Blazor.
+Maybe later I'll think about using .Net MAUI, but when it's more stable...

 It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities that may be related to them, or not.

+Example

+- Pet
+  -- Veterinary consultations (1-N)
+  -- Vaccines (1-N)
+  -- Dewormers (1-N)
+  -- Breed
+  -- Situation
+  -- Documents (1-N)
+  -- ...
+- Expenses
+  -- Category type
+  -- Expense Type
+- Contacts
+  -- Contact type
+...

 # Screenshots